 - Smear the paste across the oven door/walls, using the cloth to ensure an even distribution.

 - Leave for at least 30 minutes.
 Those tacky brown stains will begin to soften and melt.

 - Remove stains, using the wallpaper scraper.
 Afterwards you can rinse the scraper under the tap – the bicarbonated brown/black gloop will simply fall off – and return it to its rightful place in the garden shed.

-Your oven will be clean and sparkling within minutes!
+Your dirty oven will be clean and sparkling within minutes!
 Also, you can avoid the breathing difficulties and expenses associated with the powerful chemicals that purport to do the same job.
 I always used to feel a little uncomfortable about cooking food in an oven that I had daubed with stinking chemical nasties.
 But the bicarb doesn’t pong, and rinses off easily.